-I recommend sticking with airport codes for most searches for maximum precision, especially as things get more advanced later on.
+I recommend sticking with airport codes rather than city codes for maximum precision, especially as things get more advanced later on.

-The first noteworthy feature is ITA Matrix’s “Nearby” button, which identifies nearby airports to the one you’ve selected that can allow you to save money on airfare.
-After all, for the budget-conscious traveller, a short Greyhound ride can prove to be a worthy endeavour if it allows you to save a few hundred bucks on your flights.
+The first noteworthy feature is ITA Matrix’s “Nearby” feature, which identifies nearby airports to the one you’ve selected that can allow you to save money on airfare.
+After all, for the budget-conscious traveller, a short bus or train ride can prove to be a worthy endeavour if it allows you to save a few hundred bucks on your flights.

 Next, we have the dates.
-You can choose between “Search exact dates” or “See calendar of lowest fares”.
+You can choose between “Search exact date” or “See calendar of lowest fares”.

 With the calendar, you’ll be looking one month at a time, so you’ll begin by selecting the first date of your desired month-long period.
 ITA Matrix will return an entire month’s worth of airfare results in the form of the calendar over this month-long period.